Court Rules Texas Lawmakers Illegally Drew 3 Voting Districts On Racial Lines

 It should come as no surprise that gerrymandering is not exactly the most democratic thing done in American politics, as it does come with a lot of problems, but it seems Texas lawmakers learned firsthand that drawing lines on racial principle is very illegal.
-Most will tell you that they may not like gerrymandering, but not exactly know what it involves.
-It is completely understandable, as it can be quite confusing at the end of the day, and that is pretty much done on purpose.
+Most will tell you that they may not like gerrymandering, but not exactly know what all it involves.
+It is completely understandable, as it can be quite confusing at the end of the day and that is pretty much done on purpose.

-Basically, gerrymandering is the process of manipulating electoral district lines to get a result you want for your party.
+Basically gerrymandering is the process of manipulating electoral district lines to get a result you want for your party.
 This allows for these electoral votes to help when a party comes up for election or reelection.
-What is so sad is that these districts are drawn every 10 years by the sitting politicians.
+What is so sad is that these districts are drawn every ten years by the sitting politicians.
 Meaning, they obviously use conflict of interest to establish the lines for their party.
-This, in turn, affects the elections for years to come, which is terrible to see.
+This in turn affects the elections for years to come, which is terrible to see.

 This affects both the House and State legislatures, and while it may seem illegal, it is actually quite legal and it could be done by the person you did or did not vote for in your state.
-For example, if you know people in the state of Hawaii are going to have a two party system but mostly be Democratic due to districts, the best thing that can be done is redraw them for Republicans to get a bit of an edge.
+For example, if you know people in the state of Hawaii are going to have a two party system but mostly be Democratic due to districts…the best thing that can be done is redraw them for Republicans to get a bit of an edge.

-However, if Democratic politicians are able to draw lines to affect voting, they’ll do them in favor of them and not for the red party.
-For example, let’s pretend that 40 percent of the state of Hawaii is Republican and 60 percent was Democrat.
+However, if Democratic politicians are able to draw lines to affect voting…they’ll do them in favor of them and not for the red party.
+For example, let’s pretend that forty percent of the state of Hawaii is Republican and sixty percent was Democrat.
 If done fairly, those districts would provide four districts for the Republicans and six for the Democrats.
 If redrawn to the favor of the Democrats, they could draw things to where all districts favored the Democrats and none helped Republicans.

-This is done all over the country and usually, people judge on what a district votes for.
+This is done all over the country and usually people judge on what a district votes for.
 However, they can also go off of certain areas.
-If some have high poverty levels, less jobs, etc., all of this can help determine how they might vote.
+If some have high poverty levels, less jobs, etc….all of this can help determine how they might vote.
 So if districts favor one party over another in a redraw system, it would drastically turn an election the way of the sitting politician.
-While a lot of what is done is completely legal, there are times where it goes against the constitution, and Texas learned this lesson recently.
+While a lot of what is done is completely legal, there are times where it goes against the constitution and Texas learned this lesson recently.

 According to Reuters, Texas lawmakers drew up three U.S congressional districts to actually undermine the influence of Hispanic voters in 2011.
-This, according to a divided panel of three federal judges.
+This according to a divided panel of three federal judges.
 The process they used was illegal, but the entire system pretty much allows this type of behavior to happen.
 The decision was made after U.S. District Court Judges Xavier Rodriquez and Orlando Garcia in San Antonio found that districts’ shapes vastly hurt minority voting power.

 They did this by either splitting communities into different districts or concentrated minorities into a single area.
 The hope was to limit their sway in voting periods.
 Obviously, this was seen as terribly wrong, which is why it was seen as an illegal move by Garcia and Rodriquez.
 Both men have a past where they were appointed by former Presidents George W. Bush and Bill Clinton respectively.
 Both of which were part of two different party systems.

-Garcia and Rodriquez wrote about the situation with the districts, saying the following.
+Garcia and Rodriquez wrote about the situation with the districts, saying..

 “When done to minimize Hispanic electoral opportunity, it bears the mark of intentional discrimination.”